venilnoronha/twittercounter4j/README.md

 TwitterCounter4J
 ================
-TwitterCounter4J is an unofficial Java library for consuming the Twitter Counter API.
+An unofficial Java library for consuming the Twitter Counter API.
 You can check out the API at http://twittercounter.com/pages/api.

 Compiling
 ---------